Do I need Planning Permission for a Mezzanine Floor?

 When would planning permission be needed?

 There are a few exceptions to the general rule that a mezzanine doesn’t need planning permission.
-A mezzanine will need planning permission if the building needs external alterations to install it.
+They will, however, need planning permission if the building needs external alterations to install it.
 Altering the external aspects of a building, including adding or removing doors or windows would necessitate planning permission.

-If the intended mezzanine floor is for a retail unit’s usage and is over 200m2 it will need permission and if the site had permissions restricted to develop previously, then extending the floor area with a mezzanine floor will need planning permission.
+If the intended mezzanine floor is for a retail unit’s usage and is over 200m2 it will need permission and if the site had permissions restricted to develop previously, then extending the floor area will need planning permission.

 What is Building Regulation Approval?

 Most mezzanine installations will need to apply to a building control body, such as the local council.
 An inspector will want to make sure that your mezzanine floor meets the relevant regulations laid out in the updated Building Regulations Approval 2010.
-There are certain sections that are relevant to a mezzanine floor installation, such as:
+There are certain sections that are relevant to their installation, such as:

 1. Structural safety